amrmsab/ELEC390QueensU/setup/README.md

 > - [ ] Download the image file `programmers_credo.jpg` from this Setup GitHub repository and save it in the same folder as the Python script file you created above.
 >
 > - [ ] Run the script and ensure you get an expected output.

+> [!tip]
+> **Further Guidance for WSL/VSCode users to complete the above Python activity**
+>
+> After you have finished installing WSL and VSCode on Microsoft.
+> 1) If you cannot import openCV
+> For example, due to an error like so: "libGL.so.1: cannot open shared object file: No such file or directory".
+> In the Linux terminal, input
+>
+>         sudo apt-get update
+>         sudo apt-get install -y python3-opencv
+>
+>         pip install opencv-python
+>
+> This install further dependencies that are not being automatically installed when you try to install opencv.
+>
+> This comes courtesy from [here](https://itsmycode.com/importerror-libgl-so-1-cannot-open-shared-object-file-no-such-file-or-directory/)
+>
+> Next, after you follow the instructions to pair your VSCode with WSL on <https://code.visualstudio.com/docs/remote/wsl>
+>
+> 2) If you cannot plot the jpg
+>
+> Install a backend GUI in the Linux terminal.
+The following install tkinter.
+>
+>         sudo apt-get install python3-tk
+>
+> Next, type the following in your Python file header and run on VSCode again.
+>
+>         import matplotlib
+>         matplotlib.use('TkAgg')
+>         import matplotlib.pyplot as plt